bl000m/push_swap/README.md

 # push_swap - 42 school project

-=> If you are a 42 student visiting this page for inspiration, please let your inspiration free not to copy/paste the code.
-Rather look for the logic between the lines and play with it!
+=> If you are a 42 student visiting this page for inspiration, please enjoy looking for the logic between the lines and playing with it, without simply copy/pasting the code.

 The  project which consist of sorting data on a stack, with a limited set of instructions, using the lowest possible number of actions.
 To succeed you’ll have to manipulate various